drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-06-the-bug!.md

 }
 ```
 So that is fine, and it works.
-So we need to show the blog post list when we are not viewing a post or a page, and at the same time hide the page container, and the other way around when we are viewing a post or a page.
+So we need to show the blog post list when we are not viewing a post or a page, and at the same time hide the page container and the other way around when we are viewing a post or a page.

 So I came up with this solution:
 ```javascript